 About

 Growing up in the early 90s was a strange time for television.
-R-rated movies like Police Academy, Robocop, and even The Toxic Avenger somehow turned into Saturday morning cartoons.
-But for years we all had this vague memory of something that felt like the reverse — a live‑action kids show that felt like it should have been a rated R movie.
-For years we assumed it was just a fever dream brought on by lack of sleep and maybe the occasional questionable substance.
+Police Academy, Robocop, even The Toxic Avenger somehow turned into Saturday morning cartoons.
+But both of us had this memory of something that felt like the opposite — a live-action kids' show that felt like it was made for adults.
+Something you'd catch at 3am on USA Up All Nite, flipping channels between the guy who lit his car on fire and the sex talk hotline.
+For years we assumed we'd imagined it.
+We looked.
+We found nothing.